dtcaciuc/conecerto_scoreboard/README.md

 their mobile data connectivity to access the scores and to not be limited by the local event WiFi range.

+Please note that the uploaded pages assume that they're served at the root path and so you'll want to create a dedicated sub-domain for that on your club's website, e.g `live.myautocrossclub.org`.

 See Configuration below for more details.

 ## Organizer and sponsor advertisements